Do Numbers Make Sense

 This gives us an efficiency of 447.67/1000=0.4477=44.77%.

-It is a common misconception that higher the temperature higher is the output of the solar cell.
-This is not true as the efficiency of a solar cell decreases with increase in temperature and lower efficiency results in lower output power.
-So in fact a bright sunny day, with sun rays perpendicular to the solar panel and a cool weather is the ideal combination for higher performance of a solar panel.
+It is a common misconception that the higher the temperature higher is the output of the solar cell.
+This is not true as the efficiency of a solar cell decreases with an increase in temperature and lower efficiency results in lower output power.
+So in fact, a bright sunny day, with sun rays perpendicular to the solar panel and cool weather is the ideal combination for higher performance of a solar panel.

-One might argue that the decrease in band gap would allow for more carriers to be transferred to the conduction band and yield a higher output power.
-However this is not true as the output power is the product of current and voltage and a lower voltage would reduce the power.
-In fact there is an ideal range of band gap which produces the maximum energy.
+One might argue that the decrease in the band gap would allow for more carriers to be transferred to the conduction band and yield a higher output power.
+However, this is not true as the output power is the product of current and voltage and a lower voltage would reduce the power.
+In fact, there is an ideal range of band gap which produces the maximum energy.
 Going too high or too low would not yield the optimum results.

-Next we turn out attention to the open circuit voltage Voc.
+Next, we turn our attention to the open circuit voltage Voc.
 The relationship between temperature and open circuit voltage is not that straightforward.
-At first it might seem the open circuit voltage increases with increase in temperature as shown in the expression below.
+At first, it might seem the open circuit voltage increases with the increase in temperature as shown in the expression below.

-But in reality this is not the case.
-Increase in temperature results in increase in intrinsic carrier concentration ni which in turn results in higher reverse bias saturation current Js.
-There is a squared relationship here so increase in intrinsic carrier concentration would cause a very large increase in reverse bias saturation current.
+But in reality, this is not the case.
+An increase in temperature results in an increase in intrinsic carrier concentration ni which in turn results in higher reverse bias saturation current Js.
+There is a squared relationship here so an increase in intrinsic carrier concentration would cause a very large increase in reverse bias saturation current.
 And as is evident from the above formula this causes a decrease in open circuit voltage.
 This is also shown in the figure below.